 Some dogs may be faced with health challenges in their lives, but the majority of Rafeiros Alentejanos are healthy dogs.
 Working with a responsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.

 The Rafeiro do Alentejo is believed to descend from molosser dogs from the Middle East.
-On account of their size and courage, they were used by tribes whose livelihood depended on livestock husbandry, thus performing a crucial role for this type of community.
+On account of their size and courage, they were used by peoples whose livelihood depended on livestock husbandry, thus performing a crucial role for this type of community.

 With the beginning of the transhumance in Portugal, it was noticed that the migrating herds and shepherds were exposed to many dangers during their long journeys.
 So on their route to the mountains in the summer and back to the plains in the winter, flocks were always accompanied by large dogs, which lead to the dogs being spread along the route from region to region.
 As the population settled down, the dogs eventually remained in the southern prairies, the Alentejo plains, where they adapted and began to be used to guard, not only the herds, but the big rural estates as well.
 The official standard of the Rafeiro do Alentejo was first established in 1953 in Portugal.

 |Fawn||Check Mark For Standard Color||082|